MirkMart/Lab_CompGeno/2025/04_GenomeAnnotation/README.md

 Three files are generated:

-- maker_bopts: parameters for the softwares used by MAKER, we mantain default parameters
+- maker_bopts: parameters for the softwares used by MAKER, we mantain default parameters.
+Here, a great source to understand each [input parameter](https://weatherby.genetics.utah.edu/MAKER/wiki/index.php/The_MAKER_control_files_explained) in MAKER.
 - maker_exe: paths to all softwares
 - maker_opts: MAKER run parameters, here we need to modify